TAC Accessibility Grant

 • communications assistants

-• equipment rentals or other supports required to meet artists’ accessibility needs
+• other supports required to meet artists’ and key project contributors’ accessibility needs

 Additional Information